 We've all been there—trying to find a specific text or email about a parenting decision can be a nightmare.
 Messages get lost, deleted, or misinterpreted.
 A dedicated co-parenting app fixes this with its own secure messaging platform.

-The most powerful part of in-app messaging is that every communication is time-stamped and can't be edited or deleted.
-This feature alone creates a concrete record that holds everyone accountable and can be incredibly important if you ever need to involve lawyers or the court.
+The most powerful part of in-app messaging is that every communication is time-stamped and cannot be edited or deleted.

 Some of the more advanced apps even have "tone meters" that give you a heads-up if your message comes across as aggressive.
 It's not about censoring you; it's about encouraging a more business-like, less emotional way of communicating about the kids.